explore-os/.github/profile/README.md

 - `$EOS_ROOT/send`

 The `spawn` directory is for creating new actors.
 You just need to create a json file there containing the `path` to the binary you want to run and the arguments (`args`) you want it to run with.
-After the file is created, you need to notify the `supervisor` that a new actor is waiting to get created, which is done by sending it the signal `USR1`.
-When spawning an actor through the `eos` tool, this is done automatically, but if you want to do it yourself, you can run `kill -USR1 $(cat $EOS_ROOT/.pid)`.
-Make sure to replace `$EOS_ROOT` with the actual directory.

 When an actor is spawned, it gets passed its own ID, the path to its state file, the path to the file it should read when a new message is available,